How Much Does it Cost to Treat Bacterial Vaginosis in 2023?

 Bacterial vaginosis (BV) is the most common vaginal infection in women ages 15 to 44 and can be treated with antibiotics.
 Without insurance, treating bacterial vaginosis typically costs between $155 - $275.
 The cost may vary depending on whether you see a doctor or buy an at-home testing kit, the type of antibiotic prescribed, and the dosage of antibiotics prescribed.
 If you are experiencing symptoms of BV, it is important to seek medical attention, as untreated BV can cause serious health complications.

 While BV diagnostic testing and treatment can be expensive, Mira has a cost-saving solution for you.
-For $45 a month, Mira offers in-person urgent care visits, affordable lab testing, and discounted prescriptions at up to 80% off.
+For an average of $45 a month, Mira offers in-person urgent care visits, affordable lab testing, and discounted prescriptions at up to 80% off.
 Sign up today and get started!

 Cost of Treating Bacterial Vaginosis